Geometric Patterns

 The same tile can produce radically different patterns depending on how it's repeated — rotated, mirrored, slid into place.
 Each arrangement has its own feel.

-The traditions behind this work run deep: Islamic geometric art, Japanese kumiko and sashiko, Celtic interlace, Art Deco, Art Nouveau, Moroccan zellige, Gothic tracery.
-These aren't reproductions — they're new designs informed by centuries of pattern-making knowledge, generated computationally and cut from metal.
+The traditions behind this work run deep: Islamic geometric art, Japanese kumiko and sashiko, Celtic interlace, Art Deco, Art Nouveau, Moroccan zellij, Gothic tracery.
+These aren't reproductions — they're new designs informed by centuries of pattern-making knowledge, drawn with precision and cut from metal.

 By aesthetic category